jlpteaching/ECS154B/lab1/lab1.md

 This will load some binary applications from `src/test/resources/risc-v`.
 The applications that it is running is specified in the output.
-For instance, below is a failing test.
+Below is an example of a test that failed.

 ```
 [info] SingleCycleCPUTesterLab1: